NickSeagull/my-windows/README.md

 - ✅ The app is successfully automated with BoxStarter
 - 👜 The app needs to be installed manually from the Windows store
-- ⚠ The app needs to be installed manually from the Windows store
+- ⚠ The app needs to be installed manually from its website

 ## Security